DoTheEvo/ANGRYsearch/README.md

 * Arch Linux - [AUR package](https://aur.archlinux.org/packages/angrysearch/)
 * openSUSE & Fedora 22 [package](https://software.opensuse.org/package/angrysearch) (courtesy of [alanbortu](https://github.com/alanbortu))

-There's no compilation with python, installation process is trivial and consist of having dependencies, copying files somewhere and setting their permissions
+There's no compilation with python, installation process is trivial and consist of having dependencies, copying files somewhere and setting execution permissions

 **dependencies** - `python3-pyqt5`, `xdg-utils`
-  * most of what you need you very likely have, except PyQt5, so get it
+  * most of what you need you very likely have, except PyQt5 for python3, so get it
-  * for example for ubuntu based ditros: `sudo apt-get install python3-pyqt5`
+for example for ubuntu based ditros: `sudo apt-get install python3-pyqt5`

 **download the latest release** of ANGRYsearch, unpack it, go in to the containing directory
-* **if you just want to test it, you can run it right away**
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*if you just want to test it, you can run it right away:* `python3 angrysearch.py`
-  * `python3 angrysearch.py`

-for a **long term installation** on your system for every day use, place the files in to `/opt/angrysearch/` and set the `angrysearch.py` and `angrysearch_update_database.py` as executable, and make few links to these files to integrate ANGRYsearch in to your system
+for a **long term installation** on your system for every day use, place the files in to `/usr/share/angrysearch/` and set the `angrysearch.py` and `angrysearch_update_database.py` as executable, and make few links to these files to integrate ANGRYsearch in to your system

-* create angrysearch folder in /opt
+* create angrysearch folder in /usr/share/

-        sudo mkdir /opt/angrysearch
+        sudo mkdir /usr/share/angrysearch

-* go where you extracted the latest release, go deeper inside, copy all the files to /opt/angrysearch
+* go where you extracted the [latest release](https://github.com/DoTheEvo/ANGRYsearch/releases), copy all the files to /usr/share/angrysearch

-        sudo cp -r * /opt/angrysearch
+        sudo cp -r * /usr/share/angrysearch

 * set the main python file and the update file as executables

-        sudo chmod +x /opt/angrysearch/angrysearch.py
+        sudo chmod +x /usr/share/angrysearch/angrysearch.py
-        sudo chmod +x /opt/angrysearch/angrysearch_update_database.py
+        sudo chmod +x /usr/share/angrysearch/angrysearch_update_database.py

-* make a link in /usr/share/applications to the desktop file so that angrysearch appears in your launchers and start menus
+* make a link in /usr/share/applications to the desktop file so that angrysearch appears in your applications launcher

-        sudo ln -s /opt/angrysearch/angrysearch.desktop /usr/share/applications
+        sudo ln -s /usr/share/angrysearch/angrysearch.desktop /usr/share/applications

 * would be nice if it would have some distinguishable icon, make a link to the icon

-        sudo ln -s /opt/angrysearch/angrysearch.svg /usr/share/pixmaps
+        sudo ln -s /usr/share/angrysearch/angrysearch.svg /usr/share/pixmaps

 * to be able to run angrysearch from terminal anywhere by just writing `angrysearch` , make this link

-        sudo ln -s /opt/angrysearch/angrysearch.py /usr/bin/angrysearch
+        sudo ln -s /usr/share/angrysearch/angrysearch.py /usr/bin/angrysearch

 ### Automatic update in the background